Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho**.
 "Ideological Divides and Opposition Cooperation in Countering Democratic Backsliding." (in progress)

 **Choi, Jeongho** and Byung-Deuk Woo.
 "How Perceptions of Democracy Shape Citizens’ Views on Representation." (in progress)

+**Choi, Jeongho** and Seongjoon Ahn.
+“The Power of Democratic Frames: A Survey Experiment on Public Perceptions.” (in progress)

+Seo, Heyri, Soojin Lee, and **Jeongho Choi**.
+“Hate, Fear, and Gender: Why Some Democracies Resist Far-Right Rhetoric While Others Normalize It.” (in progress)